Cadaval

-Cadaval (/pt/) is a municipality in the Oeste intermunicipal community and Lisbon District of Portugal.
+Cadaval (/pt/) is a municipality in the Oeste intermunicipal community, in the historical Estremadura province and in Lisbon District, of Portugal.
 The population in 2011 was 14,228, in an area of 174.89 km^{2}.

 The present Mayor is José Bernardo Nunes, elected by the Social Democratic Party.

 Parishes

 Administratively, the municipality is divided into 7 civil parishes (freguesias):